da-rth/yasb/README.md

 </p>

 ### What is it?
 **Yasb** is a highly configurable and hackable status bar written in Python using PyQt6.
-It supports any Operating System which is capable of running Python, its python dependencies and the Qt6 GUI Framework, including Windows, Mac OSX and Linux.
+Although yasb currently focuses on providing polybar/waybar-style features for the Windows operating system through the likes of providing some windows-only widgets, it is entirely cross-platform and is capable of supporting any Operating System capable of running Python and the Qt6 GUI Framework, including Mac OSX and Linux.

 **Be warned, this project is still in early development...
 If you encounter any bugs, please submit an [issue](https://github.com/denBot/yasb/issues) :bug:**